 Or maybe your idea of a great time is floating the pool...or trying your luck at the casino...or simply relaxing on the deck.

-Bermuda's sensational pink-sand beaches, crystal-clear turqoise water, coral reefs and shipwrecks, world-class shopping, and unspoiled natural beauty mean you'll find plenty to do.
+Bermuda's sensational pink-sand beaches, crystal-clear turquoise water, coral reefs and shipwrecks, world-class shopping, and unspoiled natural beauty mean you'll find plenty to do once your cruise arrives.

 Norwegian Dawn docks in King's Wharf on Bermuda's western tip, in the attractive Royal Navy Dockyard cruise port.
 Stroll around Clocktower Mall and explore the many shops loaded with fine British goods as well as inexpensive souvenirs.
 Pop into the Bermuda Maritime Museum to get a great overview of the island's historic past.